ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 Updates alternate between the *.0.bin and *.1.bin with the most up to date file having the greatest sequence number.

+Only the window state file for the last closed Windows Notepad is kept.

 #### File Format
 |Name|Type|Notes|
 |---|---|---|